OpenKNX/BEM-GardenControl/README.md

 # BEM-GardenControl

-> GardenControl is intelligent watering system based on the KNX-Bus to control sprinklers, pumps, sensors
+> GardenControl is intelligent watering system based on the KNX-Bus to control sprinklers, pumps and sensors